KDE/ki18n/docs/programmers-guide.md

 QString msg = i18nc("player name - score", "%1 - %2", playerName, score);
 ~~~

-Section \ref good_ctxt gives a few pointers on when contexts are needed,
+Section [Writing Good Contexts](#good_ctxt) gives a few pointers on when
-and what they should contain.
+contexts are needed, and what they should contain.

 In messages stating how many of some kind of objects there are,
 where the number of objects is inserted at run time, it is necessary